Potato and Bacon Hotpot with Leeks – Simple One Pot Recipe:

 Signe Johansen helped us to create a new twist on macaroni cheese – she showed us how to make a lighter mac, using stock instead of milk and adding no flour.
 Of course, the cheese used was Jarlsberg.
 Then we used the mix as a stuffing for tortillas, pimping the mixture up with everything from mushrooms and ham to a hot chilli sauce.
 Jarlsberg is a great cheese to use for cooking, it melts very easily and can be grated as a topping then browned off in the oven for a delicious golden crunchy topping.

 We took some cheese home and I decided to make one of those recipes that I’ve cooked since student days.
 It’s a very frugal way to use up a little leftover bacon, ham, chicken or sausage and the end result is comfort food that I’m happy to eat over and over again.
-Sometimes I’ll use a leek, sometimes shallots or onions.
-I’ve also made the same dish substituting the potato for celeriac.
+Leek and Potato, for example in a winter soup, are a perfect pairing, though sometimes I’ll use a leek, sometimes shallots or onions.
+I’ve also made the same dish substituting the potato with celeriac.

 - 1 Medium Leek Trimmed, cleaned and sliced into 1cm pieces